Food Addiction Treatment: Overcoming Food Addiction

 Interested in treatment for food addiction?
 Here are ways for overcoming food addiction and better coping with trigger foods.

-Do you need help for a food addiction?
+Do you need help with food addiction?
 Your first stop in getting treatment for food addiction might be a consult with your primary care doctor.
-Common consequences of long-term food addiction are obesity, eating disordersand diabetes.
+Common consequences of long-term food addiction are obesity, eating disorders and diabetes.
 You don't want to exacerbate any of these or other conditions during your recovery from the food addiction.
 Talk to your doctor as you plot your treatment course.

 Food Addiction Treatment Requires Multi-Step Approach

-Others steps for treatment of a food addiction include:
+Others steps for treatment of food addiction include:

 2. Identify trigger foods.
 For some people, it's sugary foods.
 Others long for pasta and carb-laden snacks.
 You can find cheese-addicts, chocoholics, fat-cravers - "trigger foods" differ from person to person.
 Pinpointing your trigger foods is the first step to recovery (aside from admitting a problem, of course).